 The exterior finish on your motor home is as easy to care for as the finish on your car.
 To keep it clean, simply hose it down with water, wiping the wet surface with a cloth or sponge if necessary.
 Do not use harsh abrasives or strong solvents on exterior surfaces.

 Accumulated dirt or road film resulting from storage or from heavy travel should loosen easily with warm water and a mild detergent.
 Rinse with plain water.
-Application of a good quality automotive wax will protect the finish still more and add luster to the color.
+Application of a good quality automotive wax will protect the finish still more and add luster to the color. harsh abrasives or strong solvents on exterior surfaces.

 Caution: Be careful when washing your motor home that you do not aim water directly into the furnace vent, water heater vent, or dryer vent.
-Rusting and improper operation could occur if water is forced past the protective rain baffles.
+Rusting and improper operation could occur if water is forced past the protection rain baffles.